top of page

 Asking such questions helps us think around the topic.
 From there we can start to consider how we might realistically nudge the number up.

 Sometimes you’ll see immediately what you can do, other times you may need to take some time to reflect.
-If you get stuck working through options with another can help you explore ways to satisfy your unmet needs.
+If you get stuck working through options, working with another or a coach can help you explore ways to satisfy your unmet needs.

 Once you have a list of options you can create a prioritised action plan.

-Remember: actions don't need to be earth shattering to bring about change.
+Remember actions don't need to be earth shattering to bring about change.
 Start small with those you feel most able to do.
-Nothing changes, if nothing changes

 Summary

-When our Super Seven Needs are sufficiently met we will feel content but, when there is an imbalance there is a feeling of dis-satisfaction which over time can lead to poor emotional health and/or unhelpful coping behaviours.
+When our Super Seven Needs are sufficiently met we will feel content.
+When there is an imbalance we will feel unsatisfied which, over time, can lead to reduced wellbeing and/or unhelpful coping behaviours.

 Take care of you.

-I hope this article helps you see that we all have similar psychological needs and that when some are missing from our working lives we will naturally feel their lack emotionally.
+I hope this article helps you see that we all have similar psychological needs and that when some are missing from our working lives we will naturally feel their lack.

-Let me know in the comments what you discover if you do a Super Seven Needs Audit and what actions it inspires you to take.
+Feel free to message me about what you discover with a Super Seven Needs Assessment and any actions it inspires you to take.
 I’d love to hear from you.

 Related Posts